Baruti-1/Advice-Generator/README.md

-This project is created using Vite, tailwind css, and react
+This project was created using Vite, tailwind css, and react